 Fund Fund Number Description Restrictions on how funds are used Do funds roll over to next year?
-Student Based Budget (SBB) 115 (see notes below) Funds allocated for the core instructional program for K-12 general education.
+Student Based Budgeting (SBB) 115 (see notes below) Funds allocated for the core instructional program for K-12 general education and diverse learner instructional programs outside of ODLSS cluster classrooms.
 All schools receive 1 principal, 1 counselor, and 1 clerk, and a per-pupil amount to be used for teaching positions, additional administrative staff, and non-personnel items.
 These are general funds and can be used for any purpose.
 However, they are intended for the core instructional program at your school.
-No Diverse Learners 114, 220 Schools receive separate funding to serve the needs of diverse learners.
-Each school is allocated a number of special education teachers and paraprofessionals, based on the needs of diverse learners and the minutes of services required in their Individual Educational Programs (IEP's).
+No Diverse Learners 114, 220 Schools receive separate funding to serve the needs of diverse learners in cluster classrooms.
+Each school is allocated a number of special education teachers and paraprofessionals, based on the number of cluster classrooms.
 Positions must be used to serve diverse learners.
 Fund 114 is used for diverse learner spending from local and state sources, and fund 220 is for spending from federal sources.
-This distinction has little impact on schools.
-No Supplemental General State Aid (SGSA) 225 Supplemental dollars allocated to your school based upon poverty counts.
+This distinction has little impact on No Supplemental Aid 115 Supplemental dollars allocated to your school based upon poverty counts.
 Schools receive a per-pupil amount for each student whose family meets income requirements under federal nutrition programs.
-This is true even though all students now receive free breakfast and lunch SGSA funds can be used for instructional or non-instructional purposes, as long as they are supplemental.
-They cannot be used to fulfill any district requirement.
-Yes Title I 332 Supplemental discretionary dollars from the federal government that are also distributed based on your school's poverty levels.
-The formula is more complicated than SGSA, and not all schools qualify for Title I. Title I funds must be used to supplement your school's instructional program.
+This is true even though all students now receive free breakfast and lunch Supplemental Aid funds can be used for instructional or non-instructional purposes.
+Unspent FY18 funds will roll over to FY19, but rollover will not Title I 332 Supplemental discretionary dollars from the federal government that are also distributed based on your school's poverty levels.
+The formula is more complicated than Supplemental Aid, and not all schools qualify for Title I. Title I funds must be used to supplement your school's instructional program.
 They cannot be used for noninstructional purposes, and they cannot be used to fulfill any district requirement.
-No Early Childhood Usually 362 (but see notes below) Schools receive separate funding for their preschool students.
+No Early Childhood Usually 362 (see notes) Schools receive separate funding for their preschool students.
 Pre-K students are not counted in the SBB per-pupil calculations.
 The Office of Early Childhood Education allocated teachers and aides to schools for preschool classrooms.
 Positions must be used to serve preschool students.
+No Bilingual 115 (state) 356 (federal) Funds for schools with 20 or more English Language Learners of the same language background for a Transitional Bilingual Education (TBE) Program.
+Schools with 19 or fewer ELLs of the same language background must provide a Transitional Program of Instruction (TPI).
+TBE and TPI services might be provided by the classroom or content teacher who holds the appropriate endorsement, or by a teacher who pushes in and co-teaches for part of the day.
 No